- What is the community model

 - The procedure of registration

-- Assignment of the model
+- Withdrawal and limitation of the application

-The Community model instituted by the Regulations (CE) no. 6/2002 of 12.12.2001 allows to obtain with a single model application a model valid in all the territory of the European Union.
 The Community model is a single title in the sense that it can be registered, assigned, withdrawn, declared null or expired and its use can be banned only for the whole Community and not for single states.

 Legitimated for the registration of a Community model are the natural persons having citizenship or domicile in a member state, the legal persons having their registered office or a stable organization in a member state and also the natural or legal persons having citizenship, domicile, registered office or a stable organization in one of the states adherent to the Paris Convention or to the Agreement that institutes the World Trade Organization (GATT).
 This system of registration coexists with the system of registration of national and international models according to The Hague agreement.